Tetram100/RUDP/README.md

 RUDP
 ====

 This is a simple implementation of the RUDP protocol for the IK2213 course.
 RUDP is a protocol just in top of UDP that makes it reliable.
-It supports sliding window flow control, ARQ-based packet retransmissions and reordering of packets that arrive out of order.
-The program is composed of an event handler calling the RUDP fonctions.
+It supports sliding window flow control, ARQ-based packet retransmission and reordering of packets that arrive out of order.
+The program is composed of an event handler calling the RUDP functions.

 How to compile
 -----------------------